Victor-Oluwa/lifestyle/README.md

 <img src="/Tracking.png" width="20%" height="20%">

-Quick one, guys: Some improvements have been made to the UI, such as fixing inconsistent text colors and addressing other minor faults.
-I'm currently quite busy, but I'll update the screenshots as soon as possible.
+Some improvements have been made to the UI.
+Screenshots will be updated soon.